 When Google launched Google Cardboard, I was excited, the reason being that this disposable VR enables everyone to experience virtual reality in a simple, fun, and affordable way.

 After toying with the Google Cardboard 2015 version 2 for almost 2 weeks, I have to admit that I am somewhat disappointed with the outcome.
 There are more cons than pros, thus making Google Cardboard a failure.

 Google Cardboard is a simple tool that turns your smartphone into a VR set.
 Unlike dedicated gadgets like Facebook’s Oculus or Sony Morpheus, Cardboard enables everyone, especially those from the 3rd world to experience virtual reality on the go.
 It is simple, quick and easy to use.

 The biggest drawback for Google Cardboard is none other than apps compatibility, a large number of apps simply doesn’t run on the brand new Sony Smartphone.
-Even if they do run on the smartphone, there is no guarantee it will work, more often than not, it display a blank screen or it fails to respond to the movement of my head.
+Even if they do run on the smartphone, there is no guarantee it will work.
+More often than not, it displays a blank screen or it fails to respond to the movement of my head.

 The only apps that works beautifully and demonstrated the power of VR is Roller Coaster VR.
-Most apps doesn’t work or fails to load for some unknown reason.
+Most apps don’t work or fail to load for some unknown reason.
 Conclusion:

 - Cheap and affordable